-Today’s episode is a conversation with the Shani Dhanda who founded the Asian Woman Festival a first-of-its-kind festival smashing stereotypes and stigma to empower and celebrate Asian Women.
+Today’s episode is a conversation with the Shani Dhanda who founded the Asian Woman Festival a first-of-its-kind festival smashing stereotypes and stigma to empower and celebrate South Asian Women.
 Shani is an award-winning international event manager, global voyager, disability role model and campaigner.
-I met Shani in London and was blown away with her attitude, energy and ability to empower others.
+I met Shani in London and was blown away with her attitude, energy, and ability to empower others.
 If something doesn’t exist, Shani creates it and that’s how the Asian Woman Festival was born which saw over 1000 people attend.

 Recently she has been featured on Linkedin’s campaigns across London and listed among the top 100 most influential disabled people in the UK.